 Roll the lemon on the counter or cutting board.
 You don’t need to use a ton of force here, just enough to loosen the membranes inside the lemon and release the juices.

 Using the skewer, poke the non-stem end of the lemon—the side that pops out a little bit.
-Push the skewer in as far as you like, but at least an inch into the lemon.
+Push the skewer in at least an inch into the lemon.
 Be careful not to poke the skewer all the way through the lemon and poke your hand!

 Turn the poked side of the lemon towards a bowl and squeeze to create a thin stream of lemon juice.
 Keep squeezing until you have enough juice.

-You should get about 2 to 3 tablespoons of juice from a medium-sized lemon.
+You should get about two to three tablespoons of juice from a medium-sized lemon.
 Of course, a bigger lemon will yield more juice, and a smaller lemon, less.

 Step 4: Store the leftover lemon

 Place the lemon in an airtight bag and store it in the refrigerator if it still has juice to give.
 Pull it out and give it a squeeze the next time you need a little lemon juice.

 How do you choose the best lemons for juicing?

 Getting the most juice from a lemon starts with picking the best lemons at the grocery store.